 6.60.3 Mechanism of failure

 The abort of a thread may not happen if a thread is in an abort-deferred region and does not leave that region (for whatever reason) after the abort directive is given.
-Similarly, if abort is implemented as an event sent to a thread and it is permitted to ignore such events, then the abort will not be obeyed.
+Similarly, if abort is implemented as an event sent to a thread and it is permitted to ignore such events, then the abort may not be obeyed.

 The termination of a thread may not happen if the thread ignores the directive to terminate, or if the finalization of the thread to be terminated does not complete.
+If a thread waits on another thread to terminate and the termination does not occur, then the application may freeze or function incorrectly.

 If the termination directing thread continues on the false assumption that termination has completed, then any sort of failure may occur.